 - Nice Job Breaking It, Hero!: Willow's using magic to keep hold of Tara, and Buffy delegating to Giles the task of reprimanding Dawn, cause both characters to drastically rethink their relationships over the next couple of episodes.

-- Noodle Incident: The old toymaker was forced to retire when "that thing happened.
+- Noodle Incident: Dawn meets a creepy old man who proves to be a harmless designer of toys (although a few of the toys could fit in the Wednesday Addams Signature Collection).
+He was forced to retire when "that thing happened.
 One little mistake, and they took it all away from me."

 - Parental Substitute: Giles is trying to avoid this trope, realising that Buffy isn't.

 - Pre-Asskicking One-LinerBuffy: (to civilians) "You, run. (to vampires) You, scream."